Guide

 Metadata required

-Send filename and content type so the hosted URL behaves like the original file.
+Keep filename and content type while decoding so the hosted URL behaves like the original file.

 02